rderoldan1/usagewatch_ext/README.md

     uw_load
     uw_cpuused
     uw_memused
+    usw.uw_httpconns

 ## Notes

-Disk Used is a sum of all partitions calculated in Gigabytes
+* Disk Used is a sum of all partitions calculated in Gigabytes

-Disk Used Percentage is a total percentage of all disk partitions used
+* Disk Used Percentage is a total percentage of all disk partitions used

-CPU Used is a percentage of current CPU being used
+* CPU Used is a percentage of current CPU being used

-TCP/UDP Connections Used is a total count of each respectively
+* TCP/UDP Connections Used is a total count of each respectively

-Active Memory Used is a percentage of active system memory being used
+* Active Memory Used is a percentage of active system memory being used

-Load is the average load of the past minute
+* Load is the average load of the past minute

-Bandwidth is current received and transmitted in Megabits
+* Bandwidth is current received and transmitted in Megabits

-Disk IO is current disk reads and writes completed per second
+* Disk IO is current disk reads and writes completed per second

-Top Ten Processes By CPU Consumption are based on percent CPU used
+* Top Ten Processes By CPU Consumption are based on percent CPU used

-Top Ten Processes By Memory Consumption are base on percent Memory used
+* Top Ten Processes By Memory Consumption are base on percent Memory used

+* HTTP Conns is the number of connections on 80 port

 ## Tested Using